Fall in Massachusetts is my favorite time of year in my home state.

 Rumor has it that Lizzie Borden killed her father and stepmother with an axe way back in 1892.

 She was found not guilty, but the accusations and resulting bad reputation followed her to her death.

 Today, the house where it all happened is preserved as a museum and inn.

 Yes, that’s right, you can spend the night at Lizzie Borden’s house!

 If you have the guts to stay in a haunted house, head over to The Historic Lizzie Borden House linked below to book your stay.

 Located in Holyoke, DementedFX produces 2 immersive haunted experiences, the Bio Med Corp. haunted house and The Meat Tank zombie-themed experience.

-DementedFX is open Friday through Sunday in the Fall.
+DementedFX is open Friday through Sunday from October 1-30, 2022.
 It is also available on select Thursdays at the end of October.
-As of June 15, 2022, the start date is not publicly available.

 530 Main St, Holyoke, MA